 Enterprises all over the world are shifting their data processing from their local servers to cloud storage.
-This decision helps them in utilizing the profit of upfront price and increasing scalability.
+This decision helps them in utilizing the profit of upfront price and increasing cloud scalability.
 There are various cloud service providers in the market now who offer efficient services.
 The enterprises are confused to select the one that will contribute to their business growth and take care of the cloud storage security.
-The most popular among the whole lot are the AWS (Amazon Web Services) and Azure.
-So let us make the comparison between AWS Vs Azure and opt for the best.
+The most popular among the whole lot is AWS and Azure.
+So let us make the comparison between AWS Vs Azure services and opt for the best.

 - Azure For virtual machine creations, the users are free to select their VHD (Virtual Hard Disk).
-The VHD can be pre-configured through Microsoft team, a user or third-party.
+The VHD can be pre-configured through the Microsoft team, a user, or a third-party.
 But, the users must mention the amount of memory and the cores.

 - AWS: The charges on Amazon are based on the model of pay-as-you-go, which are basically the hourly consumption rates.
 Here, below, are mentioned the purchasable instances:

 - Spot: The customers can command support service whenever there is a need for extra capacity.